ianpkennedy/EmbeddedProgramming/PCBDesign/README.md

+## PCB Design

-This was a prototype board intended as a control circuit for a wheeled line-following robot
+This was a prototype board intended as a control circuit for a wheeled line-following robot.
+The PCB design was done in Eagle, and the board design was two-layer.

 Schematic: